 Tattoos and other "body art," even if temporary, are not allowed.
-Nail polish on fingernails must be clear.
+Nail polish may be worn on fingernails by students as long as it is not a distraction.

 Jewelry

 All jewelry and accessories must be tasteful and school appropriate.
 Girls and boys may wear rings, bracelets and watches that are non-offensive and in good taste.
 Jewelry deemed by the teacher or principal to be a distraction to the learning environment (because of noise, number, size, or because it is a hot discussion topic, etc.) must be removed upon request.
 Understandably this is a subjective decision, but the teacher has a right to determine if it is a distraction.
 Students' arguing about if they can or cannot wear the item(s) also becomes a distraction.